3D-Consistent Multi-View Editing by Correspondence Guidance: Experiments

 \subsection{Ablation Studies}

-We provide ablation studies in Table \ref{tab:ablations} of important aspects for the performance and run-time of our method.
+We present ablation studies in Table \ref{tab:ablations} on important factors affecting performance and run-time.
 The ablations are provided using InstructPix2Pix \cite{brooks2022instructpix2pix}.
 We found that the number of images used to compute the matching loss (\ref{eq:consistency_loss}) saturated when using more than two images.
 We also found that using 3 backward steps in universal guidance provided the best trade-off between consistency and edit time, with 6 steps giving similar consistency metrics but at an increased computational cost.
+Additionally the ablation shows that including the patch-based LPIPS loss gives improved consistency, while increasing its weight above $\lambda=2$ did not lead to additional improvements.